Key Facts and Figures

 GHGRP: Facility-Level Emissions

 The Greenhouse Gas Reporting Program is the only program that collects facility-level greenhouse gas data from major industrial sources across the United States.
 The GHGRP requires annual reporting of GHGs by 41 source categories, including power plants, oil and gas production and refining, iron and steel mills, and landfills.

 For most industrial sectors, facilities that emit over 25,000 metric tons CO2e per year are required to report.
-In 2016, more than 8,000 facilities reported emissions to the GHGRP, representing approximately 50 percent of total U.S. greenhouse gas emissions.
+In 2019, approximately 7,600 facilities reported direct emissions to the GHGRP, covering approximately 50 percent of total U.S. emissions.

 This map shows the location and total reported emissions from each facility reporting direct emissions to the GHGRP.